guildxyz/guild-sdk/README.md

 #### Node.js

-To install Snapshot.js on Node.js, open your terminal and run:
+To install our SDK on Node.js, open your terminal and run:

 ```
 npm i @guildxyz/sdk